akuno-engineer/tgminiapp/README.md

 1. Send `/newapp` to BotFather
 2. Select your bot
 3. Choose "Custom App"
-4. Enter app title: "Counter Mini App"
+4. Enter app title: "Ponzimon Buzzer"
-5. Enter app short name: "counter"
+5. Enter app short name: "ponzimon-buzzer"
-6. Enter app description: "A simple counter app"
+6. Enter app description: "Buzz to discover Ponzimon cards!"
 7. Upload an app icon (512x512 PNG)
 8. Enter the URL where your app will be hosted